 In 1984 the Mercury Arc Rectifier was decommissioned and a more modern (although still second hand) Silicon Rectifier was Commissioned to power the Museum Overhead Power Lines.
 This travelled all the way from Southend Pier.

-1988 - Eastern Coach Works Rally
+1988 - Eastern Coachworks Rally

-1989 - Single Deck Trolleybus Depot Built
+1989 - Single Deck Trolleybus Depot erected

-1990 - ``Diddler`` Trolleybus Stars at Second ``London Event``
+1990 - ``Diddler`` Trolleybus stars at second ``London Event``

 We also opened our New Bookshop this year.